superfaceai/nodejs-production-example/README.md

   processes = ["web"]
 ```

-This ensures that the right version of Node.js will be used, and that the server will be run using the `--experiment-wasi-unstable-preview1` flag.
+This ensures that the right version of Node.js will be used.
+Note, that if you use Node.js < 20.0.0 the server will need to be run using the `--experiment-wasi-unstable-preview1` flag.

 Then, add the content from your `.env` file to the ENV on the server: